Walter Nini on set, camera in hand

 Motion Designer · Editor Brand launch.
 Tight timeline.

-Internal brand launch hype reel for .Monks — one of the world's largest and most recognized creative production companies.
+Internal brand launch hype reel for .Monks, one of the world's largest and most recognized creative production companies.
 Received motion assets from their design team, animated and edited into a finished piece on a tight deadline.
 The Formula.Monks sub-brand has since been folded into the broader .Monks identity.

 Brand launch on a tight timeline.

+I've built video programs from scratch at three different companies, each time starting with no infrastructure and leaving something that ran without me.
+Most of that work has been for technology companies, which has become a specialty.
+My technical background is deep in post-production.
+I think like an editor when I'm producing.
 I've also taught post-production at Cuyahoga Community College and post-supervised student films that screened at the Cleveland International Film Festival.
 In my next role, I want to lead and mentor, not just produce.

 Based in Cleveland, OH · Open to remote and hybrid engagements.